-- · On a farm for farming purposes (credit only).
+- On a farm for farming purposes (credit only). - Export. - In foreign trade. - Certain helicopter and fixed-wing air ambulance uses. - In commercial aviation (other than foreign trade).

-- Export.

-- In foreign trade.

-- · In military aircraft.

-- · Certain helicopter and fixed-wing air ambulance uses.

-- · By a nonprofit educational organization.

-- By a state or local government.

-- · By an aircraft museum.

-- · In commercial aviation (other than foreign

 Undyed Diesel Fuel and Undyed Kerosene

 The term diesel fuel means any liquid that, without further processing or blending, is suitable for use as a fuel in a diesel-powered highway vehicle or train.
 Diesel fuel does not include gasoline, kerosene, excluded liquid, No. 5 and No. 6 fuel oils covered by ASTM specification D 396, or F-76 (Fuel Naval Distillate) covered by military specification MIL-F-16884.